- Rules for you

 - Clickjacking a static site

-There are several other Web Hosting Magic owned sites created using a static site generator and hosted on GitHub Pages.
+There are several other Web Hosting Magic owned sites created using static HTML or static site generator.
 These applications do not contain any sensitive user information or authenticated sessions.
 As a result, they are not at risk of a clickjacking attack.

 - Host header injection